93digital/luna/docs/php/sub-classes/luna-cpts.md

 # Luna CPTs and taxonomies

-All custom post types and taxonomies should be registered within `Luna_Cpts`.
-The parent class `Luna_Base_Cpts` contains all the functionality requried to register custom post types and taxonomies, automatically register CPT option pages and add the CPTs to the `$luna->cpts` object as properties.
+All custom post types and taxonomies should be registered within the `Luna_Cpts` class (found in `/inc/class-luna-cpts.php`).

+The parent `Luna_Base_Cpts` class contains functionality that register custom post types and taxonomies, automatically registers CPT archive option pages and adds the CPTs to the `$luna->cpts` object as properties.
 The base class also adds the default post type object to the `$luna->cpts` object and registers an option page for the default post type (under the Posts menu item).

 ## Built-in CPT and taxonomy functions

-These post type and taxonomy functions are protected methods of the base class, intended to be used in the `__construct()` of `Luna_Cpts` class.
+These post type and taxonomy functions are protected methods of the base class, intended for use in the `__construct()` method of the `Luna_Cpts` class.

 ### Register a CPT